-Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia and urinary tract infections, and viral infections like the flu.
+Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
-Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, and organ dysfunction (don’t work properly) and/or amputations.
+Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly) and/or amputations.

-What is Meningitis?
+What is meningitis?

 While there are several types of meningitis, this information section describes the three most common ones.

 Bacterial meningitis is the most severe type of meningitis.
 The bacteria are passed from person to person.
-According to the Centers of Disease Control (CDC), the most common types of bacteria that cause meningitis in the United States areHaemophilus influenzae (most often caused by type b, Hib), Streptococcus pneumoniae, group B Streptococcus, Listeria monocytogenes (in newborns), and Neisseria meningitidis.
+(Sepsis and Bacterial Infections) According to the Centers for Disease Control (CDC), the most common types of bacteria that cause meningitis in the United States are Haemophilus influenzae (most often caused by type b, Hib), Streptococcus pneumoniae, group B Streptococcus, Listeria monocytogenes (in newborns), and Neisseria meningitidis.

 Statistics show that between 2003 and 2007, there were approximately 4,100 cases of bacterial meningitis each year in the U.S. Five hundred cases per year result in death.

 Viral infections are the most common cause of meningitis but viral meningitis is not usually as severe as bacterial meningitis and people generally get better without treatment.
+(Sepsis and Viral Infections)